wasmCloud/wasmCloud/CONTRIBUTING.md

 Notice the `Author` and `Signed-off-by` lines match.
 If they don't your PR will be rejected by the automated DCO check.

+- In case you forgot to add it to the most recent commit, use `git commit --amend --signoff`
+- In case you forgot to add it to the last N commits in your branch, use `git rebase --signoff HEAD~N` and replace N with the number of new commits you created in your branch.
+- If you have already pushed your branch to a remote, will need to push your changes to overwrite the branch: `git push --force-with-lease origin my-branch`

 ## Support Channels